 * AlternativeCharacterInterpretation: Obviously Brutus, but also Caesar.
-Is he a skeptic who refuses to pay heed to the soothsayer (see ArbitrarySkepticism below) or a highly superstitious figure who refuses to "beware" the Ides of March because it would be challenging fate and willingly goes to his destiny, only showing sadness at discovering Brutus among his killers?
+Is he a skeptic who refuses to pay heed to the soothsayer (see ArbitrarySkepticism on the main page) or a highly superstitious figure who refuses to "beware" the Ides of March because it would be challenging fate and willingly goes to his destiny, only showing sadness at discovering Brutus among his killers?
 Or is he just too arrogant to pay heed to any warning of danger?

 * FamilyUnfriendlyAesop: The play's 'message' can easily be read as "Democracy is bad because people are sheep," given all the scenes showing how quickly and easily the public's loyalties can change and be manipulated: Act I, Scene I, as well as their rapid switch of loyalties from Caesar to Brutus and back to avenging Caesar following the assassination.
 Of course, in Shakespeare's day [[ValuesDissonance this wouldn't have been a family-unfriendly aesop]], as democracy didn't catch on for another few centuries.